TopChiller can design and manufacture all types of oil chillers for you

 You will benefit by using an oil chiller, there are some advantages:

 1. By using an oil chiller to prevent the working machinery from affecting the accuracy due to the change of oil temperature.

 2. Prevent the oil quality from deterioration due to high temperature, keep the viscosity of oil unchanged, and make the working machinery work stably.

 3. The oil temperature control is based on body temperature (room temperature).
 The oil chiller user can set the oil temperature according to the body temperature to prevent the mechanical structure from thermal deformation.

 4. Immersion oil chiller and temperature control devices are free from impurity pollution and interference of cutting metal powder.
 It is easy to clean and maintain.
 The oil chiller is easy to install and does not occupy much space.

-5. The oil chiller has the function of automatic fault alarm, which can remind the user to repair the device in a specific way in time, so as to avoid damage to the parts.
+5. The oil chiller has the function of an automatic fault alarm, which can remind the user to repair the device in a specific way in time, to avoid damage to the parts.